 Explore and enjoy nature

 Venturing out into nature with young children is an excellent way to help positively stimulate the senses and foster an appreciation of our earth.
 Arizona is the perfect place to experience a variety of landscapes including forest, red rock, mountains and desert.

 The state offers many scenic views near and far.
 There are many simple and fun ways to enjoy a day outdoors like hiking, having a picnic, visiting the park and more.
 From the red rocks in Sedona to the park around the corner, there is a perfect destination for every family.

 Contributing to world change starts at home.
 With guidance from parents and caregivers, children can accomplish a number of environmentally friendly actions by starting with new habits right at home.

-Teaching children daily habits like turning off unused light switches, turning off the faucet when brushing teeth and reusing cups and water bottles help integrate environmentally-friendly actions in daily routines.
+Teaching children daily habits like turning off unused lights, turning off the faucet when brushing their teeth and reusing cups and water bottles help integrate environmentally-friendly actions into daily routines.
 Each change in habit, no matter how small, can make an impact.